ministryofjustice/opg-lpa/docs/runbooks/maintenance_mode/README.md

 ## Setup - Remote Route

-If you dont have this, you can also set up cloud9 on the relevant account in the AWS console.
+If you don't have this, you can also set up cloud9 on the relevant account in the AWS console.

 ### Start a Cloud9 Instance